AirTags are fast becoming a popular solution for Apple users to keep track of things they tend to lose or misplace.

-Apple AirTags are not magnetic, however, there are many accessories available that will allow you to attach the Bluetooth Ultra Wideband tracker to almost any surface including metal.
+Apple AirTags are not totally magnetic, but there is a weak magnet on the glossy white side.
+However, there are many accessories available that will allow you to securely attach the Bluetooth tracker to almost any surface including metal.

 In this article, I explore how you can attach this coin-sized tech to everyday items so you can track their location.